MandlaTC/Technical_Assessment_HypDev/README.md

 $ cd chess-app
 ```

-    Set up a virtual environment (optional but recommended):
+- Set up a virtual environment (optional but recommended):

 ```shell

 $ python3 -m venv venv
 $ source venv/bin/activate
 ```
-    Install the required dependencies:
+- Install the required dependencies:
 ```shell
 $ pip install -r requirements.txt
 ```
-    Set up a Dropbox app and obtain an access token:
+- Set up a Dropbox app and obtain an access token:
-        Create a new app on the Dropbox App Console.
+- - Create a new app on the Dropbox App Console.
-        Generate an access token for your app.
+- -  Generate an access token for your app.

-    Configure the app:
+- Configure the app:
-        Rename the config.example.py file to config.py.
-        Open config.py and replace the placeholder YOUR_DROPBOX_ACCESS_TOKEN with your actual Dropbox access token.
+    DROPBOX_KEY="******"
+    UPLOAD_FOLDER = './temp'
+    DELETE_FOLDER = '/temp'
+    ALLOWED_EXTENSIONS = {'pgn'}

 Start the application:

 ```shell